-The Department of Political Science & Public Service offers a Bachelor of Science degree in Political Science with concentrations in American Studies, International and Comparative Studies, Legal Studies, Public Policy, and Public Administration and Nonprofit Management.
+The Department of Political Science & Public Service offers a Bachelor of Science degree in Political Science with concentrations in American Politics, International Relations and Comparative Politics, Public Law, Public Policy, Politics, and Public Administration and Nonprofit Management.
 Each degree concentration is described below.
 Students should also refer to the Undergraduate Catalog for course descriptions and other important information.

 **Please contact Tenai Harden if you don't have an advisor.